Cervical Myelopathy : Symptoms and Warning Signs to Act On

 Hospital stay is relatively short — one to two days for simpler cases, up to a week for more complex multi-level surgery.
 For patients travelling from Indonesia, Dr. Chua recommends staying in Singapore for one to two weeks post-surgery to allow for wound checks and initial recovery monitoring.

-The Role of Physiotherapy: Before and After Surgery
+The Role of Physiotherapy: Before and After Cervical Myelopathy Surgery

 This is where Physioactive plays a critical role in your recovery journey.
+Learn more about our physiotherapy services and why patients choose Physioactive for post-surgical rehabilitation.
 Dr. Chua emphasizes that physiotherapy is essential both before and after surgery:

 Pre-operative physiotherapy improves your baseline strength and physical condition before surgery.
 “Surgery is an insult to the body,” Dr. Chua explains.
 “If you start strong, you recover faster.
 If you’re already starting from poor, there’s a huge hill to climb.”